Lovesong (The Cure song): 311 version

 "Love Song" was released as a single by the band 311 and is featured on the soundtrack of the 2004 film 50 First Dates.
 It is also featured on 311's greatest hits album, Greatest Hits '93–'03.
-While the Cure's original version hit number 2 on the Alternative Songs chart, 311's cover was more successful on the chart, hitting number 1.
-311's cover also reached number 59 on the Billboard Hot 100, making it the band's first single to make the chart.
-311's cover was also very successful in the adult contemporary radio market, hitting the top 10 on the Adult Top 40 chart at number 7.
+While the Cure's original version peaked at number two on the Alternative Songs chart, 311's cover was peaked at number one.
+This cover also entered the Billboard Hot 100—peaking at number 59—becoming the band's only song to reach the chart.
+311's cover was also successful in the adult contemporary radio market, peaking within the top ten of the Mainstream Top 40—at number seven.

 Music video

-The music video features 311 playing the song in a bar.
+The music video, directed by Mark Kohr, features 311 playing the song in a bar.
 While not featured in the version on YouTube, the version initially released for the song in conjunction with, and featuring footage from, 50 First Dates, features a cameo from former Cure member Lol Tolhurst as a bartender.
 His appearance is at 2:22 in the video.